020 3744 7278

-Guidance on appropriate/recognized supporting techniques is given on BG coaching awards but the coach must ensure that support is only used when necessary and “overhandling” is avoided.
+Guidance on appropriate/recognised supporting techniques is given on BG coaching awards but the coach must ensure that support is only used when necessary and “overhandling” is avoided.
 However the coach should always be alert to the possibility of performance errors or anxiety, which may increase the risk of injury.
 Supporting techniques must not inhibit performance, and any physical contact should not be invasive of sensitive areas of the body.
 Infrequent non-intentional physical contact can arise out of error on the performer or coach’s part.
-Such situations should not be ignored and should be acknowledged through an apology to the gymnast and reported to the Club Welfare Officer, head coach and parents
+Such situations should not be ignored and should be acknowledged through an apology to the gymnast and reported to the Club Welfare Officer, head coach and parents.

 The Coaches Charter

 1. Coaches must respect the rights, dignity and worth of every person and treat everyone equally within the context of their sport.

 2. Coaches must place the well being and safety of the performer above the development of performance.
 They should follow all guidelines laid down by the Governing Body and hold appropriate insurance cover.

 3. Coaches must develop an appropriate working relationship with performers, especially children, based on mutual trust and respect.
 Coaches must not exert undue influence to obtain personal benefit or reward.

 4. Coaches must encourage and guide performers to accept responsibility for their own behaviour.